New hearing aid technology can help you hear again

 Environmental noise control – Some hearing aids offer noise cancellation or wind noise reduction, to block out background noise.

 Variable programming – This feature allows the hearing aids to store several pre-programmed settings to suit various listening environments.

 Synchronisation – For an individual with two hearing aids, the aids can be programmed to function together so that adjustments made to an aid on one ear will also be made on the other aid.

 The best hearing aids on the market – and they won’t break the bank

 One of the most common misconceptions surrounding hearing aids is that the smaller the model, the more they’ll cost you.
 However, that's no longer the case; some of the tiniest, almost-invisible, top-rated hearing aids are only becoming more financially accessible.

-The priority at UK Hearing Care is improving your quality of life.
+The priority at Claritas Hearing is improving your quality of life.
 They make sure that, within a chosen technology, your hearing aid costs the same whether it fits behind your ear or right inside your ear canal.
 They'll help you choose the right hearing aid for your needs as soon as they carry out a deep assessment of your state of hearing and how to improve it.